 hunger-relief organizations working together

-Fresh food programs that support local farmers
+Fresh food programs in partnership with local farmers

 servings of poultry

-Litres of milk
+litres of milk

 servings of beef